Our Team

 Michelle Mahoney

-Michelle Mahoney joined the TFHA team in the summer of 2022 with 20 years of experience in marketing, creative design, and business development.
-Michelle is pleased to bring her critical and creative thinking skills and enthusiasm to the Program and looks forward to contributing to the positive impact TFHA has on the lives of Canadian youth.
-While her past titles include Senior Designer, Marketing Director, and COO, she is most proud of being ‘Mom to her three beautiful children.
+Michelle Mahoney joined the TFHA team in the summer of 2022, bringing with her 20 years of experience in marketing, creative design, and business development.
+She is pleased to contribute her critical and creative thinking skills and enthusiasm to the Program and is proud to support the positive impact TFHA has on the lives of Canadian youth.
+While her past titles include Senior Designer, Marketing Director, and COO, she is most proud of being a ‘Mom’ to her three beautiful children.

 Leo Ruan